-Uses the file specified in the File variable as the template file.
-The default is the /etc/trcfmt file.

-Limits the report to the kernel thread IDs specified by the List parameter.
-The list items are kernel thread IDs separated by commas.
+-t File Uses the file specified in the File variable as the template file.
+The default is the items are kernel thread IDs separated by commas or enclosed in double quotation marks and separated by commas or spaces.
 Starting the list with a kernel thread ID limits the report to all kernel thread IDs in the list.
-Starting the list with a ! (exclamation point) followed by a kernel thread ID limits the report to all kernel thread IDs not in the list.
+Starting the list with a! (exclamation point) followed by a kernel thread ID limits the report to all kernel thread IDs not in the list.